nus-cs2103/website-base/schedule/evidence/refactoring.md

 **Acceptable**: Some commits that show some refactorings (not necessarily the ones in the list above) you have done.

 **Suggested**: Do some refactoring to the addressbook-level1 code.
 Remember to commit after each refactoring.
-The commit message should mention the refactoring you applied. e.g. `AddressBook.java: extrace foo() method`
+The commit message should mention the refactoring you applied. e.g. `AddressBook.java: extract foo() method`

 **Submission**: Show the relevant commits during the tutorial.